cargicar/RL_from_andy_jones/Home.md

 This is the wiki for the [reinforcement learning Discord](https://discord.gg/xhfNqQv), as described [in the launch post](https://www.reddit.com/r/reinforcementlearning/comments/jawm37/official_reinforcement_learning_discord/).

+This is editable by anyone.
+If it grows into its own thing, I'll move it off my personal account and onto an organisation account.

 ### Community Resources
 * [Subreddit](https://www.reddit.com/r/reinforcementlearning/)